 This guide provides links to copyright resources at KU, including a presentation on Copyright & Online Courses, as well as other helpful links.
 Contact the KU Libraries for assistance with copyright questions.

-KU Libraries’ staff are the primary contact for KU faculty, staff, and students with questions concerning copyright and fair use of copyrighted materials, in consultation with the KU Office of the General Counsel as needed.
-Contact Marianne Reed at (785) 864-8913 or email@example.com for assistance.
+KU Libraries’ Office of Scholarly Communication & Copyright is happy to assist KU faculty, staff, and students with questions concerning copyright and fair use of copyrighted materials, in consultation with the KU Office of the General Counsel as needed.
+Contact us at firstname.lastname@example.org for assistance.

 Information Technology responds to inquiries regarding possible Digital Millenium Copyright Act (DMCA) violations.
 The Office of the General Counsel deals with policy issues regarding intellectual property, trademarks, and copyright and provides legal advice to faculty and staff working within the course and scope of their jobs.
 For more information, see the links to their websites at the bottom of this page.